Kyiv attacked as world leaders meet at G20

 Air raid alerts are in place across the country.

-Vitaly Kimm, the mayor of Mykolayiv, claimed Russian missiles had been launched in three waves.
+Vitaly Kimm, the mayor of Mykolayiv in the south, said Russian missiles had been launched in three waves.

-In Chernihiv, Governor Vyacheslav Chaus warned people to take shelter, saying "the missile strike is continuing".
+In Chernihiv, in the north, Governor Vyacheslav Chaus warned people to take shelter, adding "the missile strike is continuing".

+Meanwhile, in the western city of Lviv, Mayor Andriy Sadovy said there had also been attacks, with power cuts as a result.

 In the past week Moscow has withdrawn its troops from the southern city of Kherson - a major setback for Russia's invasion.

-In the past, when Russia has suffered losses on the ground it has taken to the air to fight back.
+When Russia has suffered losses on the ground during this war, it has routinely taken to the air to fight back.

+In video shared by Ukrainian President Volodymyr Zelensky's office, what looks like a block of flats can be seen on fire, with flames billowing from windows.

+Andriy Yermak, a presidential adviser, said the strikes were Russia's response to President Zelensky's "powerful speech" to the G20 summit.